 The exact weekly schedule varies from placement to placement, but below is an example of what is included in a four-week placement.

 Fancy even more time in paradise?
-We're also always looking for exceptionally dedicated Coordinators to join us for 12-weeks at reduced fees!
+We're also always looking for exceptionally dedicated Peer Mentors to join us for 12-weeks at reduced fees!
 If you're looking for an extended education in global mental health, and are a natural-born leader, this might be the opportunity for you!

 You'll work at a minimum of six different weekly projects for the duration of your placement.
 All projects, whether they take place in one of Indonesia's only psychiatric hospitals or in a government-run school, have a similar focus, which is to promote positive mental health.